-During the course of the season, instances may arise that necessitate the Board of Directors to set policy or guidelines.
+During the course of the season, instances may arise that require the Board of Directors to set new or change current policy or guidelines.
 Those will be noted and published in the monthly Board Meeting Minutes and should be referenced there until they are included in the next edition of the LAHA Guidebook.